 Types of Alimony in Florida

 The various circumstances of the marital parties will determine the type of alimony awarded by a Florida court.
 Not all alimony types fit every couple.
-Some alimony is awarded as a means to support the ex-spouse as he or she is attempting to gain additional knowledge or skill for employment, other types of alimony are completely permanent.
+Some alimony is awarded as a means to support the ex-spouse as he or she is attempting to gain additional knowledge or skill for employment, and others are meant to last for a set amount of time.

 Additional Resources